 Explanation of Mowing Policy

-Watch our video about the mowing policy here and also read the more detailed explanation.
+Watch our video on the mowing policy here and read the also the more detailed explanation.

 Why do we mow?

-We have to mow, but where possible, we only do this once a year.
-This gives flowers more chance to grow and spread.
-And they attract more insects, which increases the biodiversity of flora and fauna.
-When we mow, the cuttings are removed immediately.
-This ensures that the grass becomes 'lean' and receives less nutrition.
-It sounds strange, but that is exactly what ensures that more diversity of plants can grow!
-If grass is not mowed, small trees and shrubs will have the chance to grow.
-Also beautiful, but not what we are aiming for in those places.
-Also for traffic safety, the grass on verges must not grow too high.
-Otherwise, the view is obstructed and it is more difficult to swerve if necessary.
+We need to mow, but whenever possible, we do so only once a year.
+That way, flowers have more chance to grow and spread.
+And they attract more insects, increasing the biodiversity of both flora and fauna.
+When we mow, the clippings are removed immediately.
+This causes the grass to 'wither' and receive less nutrition.
+It sounds strange, but that is exactly what allows more diversity of plants to grow!
+If grass is not cut, small trees and shrubs will have a chance to grow.
+Also beautiful, but not what we strive for in those places.
+Also for traffic safety, grass on roadsides should not grow too high.
+Otherwise visibility is obstructed and it is harder to swerve if necessary.

 When do we mow?

-On grass fields and strips in residential areas, the city centre and Ekkersrijt we start mowing at the end of March.
+On grass fields and strips in residential areas, the center and Ekkersrijt, we start mowing at the end of March.
 We manage these intensively.
 This means that we mow frequently.
 This is not good for biodiversity, but it is suitable for sports and games.
-That is also one of the valuable functions that green can have!
+That is also one of the valuable functions that green space can have!

 What else are we going to do?

-In the future, we want to see whether we can create more variation at the time of mowing in grass areas that are next to each other, for example.
-If we mow fields partly in the spring and partly in the fall, the species diversity will increase further.
-In addition, we receive many tips from residents who point out places where they would rather see a flower-rich grassland than a 'boring' grass field or shrub area.
-We will then see what the possibilities are.
-In various places, we have removed shrubs and sown a herb-rich grass mixture.
-We will continue to look at where we can create herb-rich grass in the municipality.
-In this way, we make Son en Breugel even greener and more beautiful!
+In the future, we want to see if we can add more variation in the timing of mowing in grass areas that are adjacent, for example.
+If we mow fields partly in the spring and partly in the fall, species diversity increases further.
+In addition, we get many tips from residents who point out to us places where they would rather see a grassland rich in flowers than a "boring" lawn or shrub patch.
+We then see what the possibilities are.
+In several places we have removed shrubs and sown an herb-rich grass mixture.
+We continue to look at where we can create herb-rich grass in the municipality.
+This way we make Son and Breugel even greener and more beautiful!